enkore/j4-dmenu-desktop/tests/system_tests/README.md

 ctest -R pytest-system-test
 ```

+> [!NOTE]
+> Running system tests when cross compiling is currently supported in Meson
+> only.

 You must run this command from a CMake build directory.
 Note that
 `j4-dmenu-desktop` **must be built** (with `make j4-dmenu-desktop`) beforehand!
 Tests will fail otherwise[^1].